 Why you need to measure

-You need to measure so that you can take an informed decision on your online marketing budget and resources allocation.
+You need to measure so that you can take an informed decision on your online marketing budget and resource allocation.
 With measurement, you can not only answer the question “How is my business doing?” but also the more important question, “How can my business do better?”.
-With data on the performance of your marketing initiatives and visitor behavior, you are able to write better-targeted ads, strengthen your marketing initiatives and create higher converting websites.
+With data on the performance of your marketing initiatives and visitor behavior, you can write better-targeted ads, strengthen your marketing initiatives and create higher converting websites.

 How does google analytics work

 A visitor can enter your website by any of the following different ways: